CPJKU/deep_lda/README.rst

     python exp_dlda.py --model stl10_dlda --data stl10 --train --fold 0

-* the model should train up to a validation accuracy of around 67%.
+* the model should train up to a validation accuracy of around 67% on fold 0.
+* you can of course train on the remaining folds by changing the --fold argument
-* we train this model on NVIDIA Tesla K40 (12GB memory) so it might be to large for less powerful cards (in this case you could try to reduce the batch size).
+* we train this model on NVIDIA Tesla K40 (12GB memory) so it might be to large for less powerful GPUs (in this case you could try to reduce the batch size).

 Evaluation
 ~~~~~~~~~~